unclebob/spacewar/README.md

 really heats up the core.

 All weapons consume antimatter.

+Weapons are not very accurate when fired from within a warp field.

 ## Status
 There are four things you need to watch at all times.